Before You Begin

 Sizing Gateway Server

 As with any other object storage, REST API performance depends on scale.
 As Azure Data Box is a single endpoint, the individual throughput of this REST API may be limited.
 The block size used in Veeam Backup & Replication capacity tier for object storage offload matches that of the source job.
-The default object size would be a compressed 1MB block, resulting in objects of around 512KB in size.
+The default object size will be a compressed 1MB block, resulting in objects of around 512KB in size.

 The speed of data offload to Azure Data Box devices may reach about 300 MB/s.
 To achieve this speed, we recommend using a separate gateway server with 8 CPU cores.